 33. Bouncy Two-Strand Twists on Colored 4c Hair

-This is another loosely twisted two-strand twists that show how healthy the hair is, despite the fact that it’s been colored.
+This is another loosely twisted two-strand twist that show how healthy the hair is, despite the fact that it’s been colored.
 Just because you dye your hair doesn’t mean your hair will automatically become unhealthy and fall out.
 All you need to do is to maintain a healthy protein-moisture balance so that your hair stays healthy and growing.

 34. Jumbo Two-Strand Twists on 4c Hair With Added Hair